royce-vaughn/aws-iam-security-monitoring-lab/README.md

 ## Overview

-This project is an AWS IAM and CloudTrail lab I built to practice identity security, least privilege, and access investigation.
+This project is an AWS IAM and CloudTrail project I built to practice identity security, least privilege, and access investigation.

 I wanted to create different AWS users, give them different levels of access, test what each user could and could not do, then use CloudTrail to see what got logged.